-Grand Ledge Public Schools uses the SchoolMessengerTM system to notify parents and guardians in the event of school closings, early dismissals and other important school related information.
-It is vital for parents/guardians to keep_contact information up-to-date with their school buildings.
-SchoolMessengerTM calls announcing school closings are made at approximately 5:30 a.m. to ensure bus riders receive the information in a timely manner.
-Parents are encouraged to make sure their student(s) knows what to do in the event of an early dismissal if you will not be home.
+Grand Ledge Public Schools uses the SchoolMessenger system to notify families in the event of school closings, early dismissals, and other important school-related information.
+It is vital for families to keep contact information up-to-date with their school buildings.
+Grand Ledge Public Schools also places a District Alert on our website at www.glcomets.net for school closings.
+SchoolMessenger calls announcing school closings are made at approximately 5:30 a.m. to ensure bus riders receive the information in a timely manner.
+Families are encouraged to make sure their student(s) knows what to do in the event of an early dismissal if adults will not be home.